Hi-5 (American TV series)

-Hi-5 (also known as Hi-5 USA) is an American children's television series produced by Kids Like Us for Discovery Kids.
-It also aired on TLC, on the Ready Set Learn programming blocks of both networks.
+Hi-5, also known as Hi-5 USA, is an American children's television series produced by Kids Like Us for Discovery Kids.
+It also aired on TLC, on the Ready Set Learn! programming blocks of both networks.
 It is based on the original Australian series of the same name, created by Helena Harris and Posie Graeme-Evans, and was filmed and produced in Australia.
 The program is known for its educational content and pop music appeal, with the cast of the show known collectively as Hi-5.
-The series premiered on February 24, 2003.
-The program was nominated for three Emmy Awards.
+The series premiered on February 24, 2003, and was nominated for three Emmy Awards.

 Format

 Hi-5 is a variety-style series for pre-schoolers that features music as an integral part of its premise.
 The program features five presenters who are collectively known as Hi-5, who perform songs as a group as well as present individual segments.

 The Puzzles and Patterns segment focuses on logical thinking and mathematics, with a puppet named Jup Jup.
 Jup Jup is used to help complete puzzles or solve problems.
 The presenter of the segment Body Move encourages children to participate in movement and dance to develop physical coordination and motor development.
 Linguistics and aural skills are at the center of the Word Play segment.
 Word Play features a puppet named Chatterbox, who assists in the exploration of language through stories and rhymes.
-Shapes in Space focuses on visual and spatial awareness using shapes, color and everyday materials such as boxes and play dough.
+Shapes in Space focuses on visual and spatial awareness using shapes, color, and everyday materials such as boxes and play dough.
 Musicality is explored through Making Music, with an emphasis on pitch, rhythm, beat, melody, and using a variety of real and pretend instruments.
 The final segment, in which the cast comes together, is entitled Sharing Stories.
 In this segment, the cast tells a story that explores interpersonal relationships and emotions.

 The episodes are bookended with a Song of the Week; a pop-style feature song that corresponds with the weekly theme and sets an educational topic for the week's episodes.

 Production

 Due to the popularity and international appeal of the original Hi-5 series in Australia, it was announced in 2002 that a local American series would be introduced.
 The U.S. version was filmed in the Australian show's studios from September 2002 to February 2003 and made its debut in February, premiering on TLC and Discovery Kids.
-The cast consisted of Kimee Balmilero, Karla Cheatham Mosley, Curtis Cregan, Jennifer Korbee (née Peterson-Hind) and Shaun Taylor-Corbett.
-The series was nominated for a Daytime Emmy in 2005, 2006 and 2007.
+The cast consisted of Kimee Balmilero, Curtis Cregan, Jennifer Korbee (née Peterson-Hind), Karla Cheatham Mosley, and Shaun Taylor-Corbett.
+The series was nominated for a Daytime Emmy in 2005, 2006, and 2007.

+The second season first aired on September 26, 2005.
 The final group of 10 episodes from the second season premiered on September 25, 2006.

-In August 2006, Cheatham Mosley and Taylor-Corbett left the cast to pursue other ventures.
+In August 2006, Cheateam Mosley and Taylor-Corbett left the cast to pursue other ventures.
 New touring members Sydney James and Yasmeen Sulieman joined Balmilero, Cregan, and Korbee, but were not featured in the television series.
 The group last performed together in Puerto Rico in 2008.